 Personnel should assemble at a pre-determined assembly point.

-- Another consideration when selecting the location for an assemble site is to fully understand the fire emergence evacuation plan.
+- Another consideration when selecting the location for an assembly point is to fully understand the fire emergence evacuation plan.
 Calculate the number of staff that would need to assemble and if it was a multi-occupied building you would need to co-operate with the other occupants.

 - It is also very important to be familiar with the surrounding topography.

 - The assemble point should be far enough away from the building not to put staff in danger of radiated heat and falling debris.
 Give ample room so you do not interfere with fire fighting operations and do not jeopardise the actions of the fire service.

-- Be close enough to ensure that the nominate person who is in charge of the assemble point; can communicate with the nominated fire liaison person who should be located near the main entrance.
-This could be simple talking to him direct, or the use of runners or electronic communications (pack sets, mobile phone)
+- Be close enough to ensure that the nominated person who is in charge of the assembly point can communicate with the nominated fire liaison person who should be located near the main entrance.
+This could be simple talking to him direct or the use of runners or electronic communications (pack sets, mobile phone)

 - The area chosen should be larger enough to accommodate all the staff, if this cannot be found you may have to consider additional sites.
 Open areas are ideal like pedestrian areas, car parks could also be considered but be aware of the dangers.

-- It should not be in an enclosed area and the staff should be able to disperse without the need to pass close to the premises on fire.
+- The assembly point should not be in an enclosed area and the staff should be able to disperse without the need to pass close to the premises on fire.